-NATIONAL V-J DAY (Victory over Japan Day)
+NATIONAL V-J DAY (Victory over Japan Day) | AUGUST 14

 National V-J Day on August 14th commemorates the day in 1945 when news broke around the world the Imperial Government of Japan would surrender ending a long a grueling world war.
-In Europe, the date was August 15 due to the time zone, but regardless the celebrations that broke out were no less zealous.
+In Europe, the date was August 15 due to the time zone, but regardless, the celebrations that broke out were no less zealous.

 Since 1939, the entire world had been enduring the strife of war.
 The first rumblings began in 1937 but by the end of 1941, the United States would join the war they had vowed remain out of.
 After the bombing of Pearl Harbor by Japan on December 7th, 1941, the United States declared war and fully supported all fronts.

-HOW TO OBSERVE #VJDay
+HOW TO OBSERVE NATIONAL V-J DAY

 Learn about the war in the Pacific.
 Tour Pearl Harbor or read accounts of the efforts.
-Use #VJDay to share on social media.
+Other ways to join the observance include:

 NATIONAL VJ DAY HISTORY